jim-easterbrook/Photini/doc_src/introduction/introduction.rst

 Many Linux installations will already have `Python <http://python.org/>`_ installed, but if not you should be able to get it easily from the standard repository.
 This should also be the case for `PyQt <http://www.riverbankcomputing.co.uk/software/pyqt/intro>`_.
-`GExiv2 <https://wiki.gnome.org/gexiv2>`_ may be in the repository.
+`GExiv2 <https://wiki.gnome.org/action/show/Projects/gexiv2>`_ may be in the repository.
 If not, you should be able to build and install it yourself.
-See the `"Building and installing" <https://wiki.gnome.org/gexiv2>`_ instructions for details.
+See the `"Building and installing" <https://wiki.gnome.org/Projects/gexiv2/BuildingAndInstalling>`_ instructions for details.
+On my OpenSUSE Linux computer I needed to install the ``libexiv2-devel``, ``gobject-introspection-devel`` and ``typelib-1_0-GExiv2`` packages before building GExiv2.

-If you can't install GExiv2 you can use `pyexiv2 <http://tilloy.net/dev/pyexiv2/overview.html>`_.
+If you can't install GExiv2 you can use `pyexiv2 <http://tilloy.net/dev/pyexiv2/overview.html>`_ instead.
 It is no longer maintained, so GExiv2 is preferable, but pyexiv2 may be in the repository.
 If not, you should be able to download it from the `pyexiv2 download page <http://tilloy.net/dev/pyexiv2/download.html>`_.
 As a last resort, you may need to compile and install it yourself, following `these instructions <http://tilloy.net/dev/pyexiv2/developers.html#building-and-installing>`_.